surya-teja-222/spotify-cli-utility/README.md

 ### Examples

--   `spotify-cli-util auth` - Authenticate the CLI utility.
+-   `spotify auth` - Authenticate the CLI utility.
--   `spotify-cli-util play` - Resume playback.
+-   `spotify play` - Resume playback.
--   `spotify-cli-util play --track "The Less I Know The Better"` - Search for a track and play it.
+-   `spotify play --track "The Less I Know The Better"` - Search for a track and play it.
--   `spotify-cli-util play --album "Currents"` - Search for an album and play it.
+-   `spotify play --album "Currents"` - Search for an album and play it.
--   `spotify-cli-util play --playlist "My Playlist"` - Search for a playlist and play it.
+-   `spotify play --playlist "My Playlist"` - Search for a playlist and play it.
--   `spotify-cli-util play --artist "Tame Impala"` - Search for an artist and play it.
+-   `spotify play --artist "Tame Impala"` - Search for an artist and play it.

 ### Contributing